BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 2/README.md

 awk '{print$1}' all_differences.txt | sort -u > flip_list.txt
 # Generates a file of 812 SNPs.
 These are the non-corresponding SNPs between the two files.
 # Flip the 812 non-corresponding SNPs.
-/apps/plink_v1.90b6.26/plink --bfile HapMap-adj --flip flip_list.txt --reference-allele 1kg_ref-list.txt --make-bed --out corrected_hapmap
+plink --bfile HapMap-adj --flip flip_list.txt --reference-allele 1kg_ref-list.txt --make-bed --out corrected_hapmap

 # Check for SNPs which are still problematic after they have been flipped.
 awk '{print$2,$5,$6}' corrected_hapmap.bim > corrected_hapmap_tmp